-In autumn and winter (and let’s be honest spring and summer), you can never be sure what the sky has in store for you when you head out for a run.
+In autumn and winter (and let’s be honest we're also including a British spring and summer, too), you can never be sure what the sky has in store for you when you head out for a run.
 That's why bagging yourself a pair of waterproof trousers is such a smart idea.

-To help you find the perfect pair, we’ve chosen the best waterproof trousers out there for when you need that extra warmth and protection from incessant rain.
+To help you find the perfect pair, we’ve chosen the best waterproof trousers out there for when you need that extra warmth and protection from incessant rain and puddles.

 In a hurry?
 These are the best waterproof trousers.
 Keep scrolling for the full list.